crcn/mojo.js/README.md

-MojoJS is a fast, customizable JavaScript framework that runs on any platform.
+MojoJS is a fast, customizable JavaScript MVC framework that runs on NodeJS, and Web.

 This library comes pre-bundled with:
 [mojo-models](/mojo-js/mojo-models), [views](/mojo-js/mojo-views), [mojo-paperclip](/mojo-js/paperclip.js),